Kameradna/elec5622project2/README.md

 ## Actual code
 Absolutely standard Alexnet from pytorch.
-The code was completed in less than a day.
+The initial code was completed in less than a day.

+Refactoring was undertaken to clean up the main file.
+Accelerate was used after initially manually managing amp and data parallelism.
+This will allow for growth in the future if this code is used for a harder problem.

+We include a test script for finding the test accuracy of a specific pth after the fact.

+By file-

-We restructure the data for passing to the ImageFolder class of Dataset in torchvision.
+In dataset_format we restructure the data for passing to the ImageFolder class of Dataset in torchvision.

-We allow for learning rate scheduling, changing batch size etc.
+Main training in main and parts holds reusable functions.

+process_output takes your run history and puts it into a csv for easy perusal.

+test is a helpful script for testing an older pth to confirm accuracy.

 ![image](https://user-images.githubusercontent.com/48018617/194888313-a586faca-3ff0-4423-9b87-aba254cec9ba.png)